 1. CAPTAIN MARVEL

 Though I grew up reading comics in the 80s, I have some trouble when I go back and read works from that era.
 Aspects of the writing and certain genre conventions that are no longer commonly used come across as too silly.
-I understand and respect why those conventions were used back then; I just don’t particularly enjoy them now as an older reader.
+I understand and respect why those conventions were used back then; I just don’t particularly enjoy them as an older reader.
 There are, of course, many notable exceptions, one of them being The Death of Captain Marvel.
 Despite the fact that I was never even a Captain Marvel fan, this is one of my absolute favorite works from the early 80s.
-It has aged well and manages the impressive feat, for a comic from this era, of being sophisticated enough to move adult readers while also captivating younger ones with all the usual superhero elements.
+It has aged well and manages the impressive feat of being sophisticated enough to move adult readers to tears while also captivating younger ones with all the usual superhero elements.
 Beyond that, it is genuinely a solemn and dignified portrait of how all of Captain Marvel’s might, and even the combined intellect of Marvel’s greatest genius characters, could not save him from the dreaded foe that is cancer.
 Even Thanos, in a key scene, adds a touch of poetic poignancy.
 Adding to the book’s gravity is the fact that Captain Marvel was never resurrected, making him one of the rare major characters who stayed dead and thus underlining the terrible sense of cancer’s finality.